Africa has always attracted intrepid adventurers in search of exploration and helping those in need.

 Alternatively, you might like to combine your placement across two different areas of work, perhaps spending half of your time in your specialism followed by something entirely different.

 If you feel you do not have an obvious skill or talent, it is a good idea to choose a community project where you won’t have sole responsibility.
 This may be building or decorating manual work or working alongside other volunteers and local staff helping children as a group.

-Step 2: Decide what country you would like to volunteer in and find the right sending-organisation for you.
+Step 2: Decide what country you would like to volunteer in and find the right sending-organization for you

 For example, if you know you want to volunteer in Tanzania with children, this will be your search.
-This is a lot faster than trawling through lots of volunteer organisation websites before realising they might not offer a project in Tanzania.
+This is a lot faster than trawling through lots of volunteer organization websites before realizing they might not offer a project in Tanzania.

-Try not to search too specifically either, ‘two and half weeks volunteering in Zambia in October half term with group volunteer programme’ will limit the number of organisations displayed!
+Try not to search too specifically either, ‘two and half weeks volunteering in Zambia in October half term with group volunteer program’ will limit the number of organizations displayed!

-Most worthwhile volunteer programmes require more than a week.
-However, some programmes are structured in such a way that you can be actively involved from the first afternoon.
+Most worthwhile volunteer programs require more than a week.
+However, some programs are structured in such a way that you can be actively involved in the first afternoon.

 If you can only spare a week, you will want to find out when you could expect to get stuck in and what the typical working week looks like.

 It is also worth finding out if there will be any orientation meetings and ‘settling in’ period which will eat up your precious days.